The Sefton Coast enjoys over 22 miles of coast and foreshore areas with a range of facilities and nature reserves.

 The quickest and easiest way to buy your beach parking contract ticket is to use the online beach parking form

 You can also call into the Coast and Countryside office with cheque or cash payment at Ainsdale Discovery Centre, Promenade, Ainsdale PR8 2QB or phone 0151 934 2967.
-Alternatively, you can go to the Box Office at The Atkinson on Lord Street, Southport PR8 1DB or phone 01704 533333.
+Alternatively, you can go to Southport Town Hall, Lord Street, Southport, PR8 1DA.

 Horse riders must possess current and valid personal and third party liability insurance.
 Please observe these basic rules: